Skip to content

 A

-• Wilms tumor: In WAGR syndrome, the complication rate is 0–26.9%; about 30% of sporadic cases develop by age 5 8)
+• Wilms tumor: In WAGR syndrome, the incidence is 0% to 26.9%; about 30% of sporadic cases develop by age 5 8)

-• Genitourinary abnormalities: 0–33.3% 8)
+• Genitourinary abnormalities: 0% to 33.3% 8)

-• Intellectual disability: 0–50% 8)
+• Intellectual disability: 0% to 50% 8)

 • Systemic complications of WAGR syndrome: dental anomalies 35%, musculoskeletal abnormalities 13%, hyposmia 5%, diabetes 7%, etc.8)

 Most cases of congenital aniridia are caused by heterozygous mutations in the PAX6 gene located on the short arm of chromosome 11 (11p13).
-Haploinsufficiency is the main mechanism of PAX6-related disease.1)
+Haploinsufficiency is the main mechanism of PAX6-related disease1).

-In a cohort study of Chinese patients, causative mutations in the PAX6 gene were identified in 96.9% of cases.1) In typical aniridia, mutations that induce nonsense-mediated mRNA decay (NMD) or large deletions are detected in 96% of cases.1)
+In a cohort study of Chinese patients, causative mutations in the PAX6 gene were identified in 96.9% of cases1).
+In typical aniridia, mutations that induce nonsense-mediated mRNA decay (NMD) or large deletions are detected in 96% of cases1).

 The breakdown of PAX6 mutations causing the aniridia phenotype is shown below.